By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Dispute Complexity Lower—clear employer-employee relationship Higher—coverage eligibility often contested

-Self-employed workers frequently miscalculate their benefits or have claims denied due to these errors:
+Self-employed workers frequently miscalculate their benefits or get claims denied for these reasons:

 Assuming Tax Returns Determine Benefits

-Your tax returns don't automatically prove your lost wages for workers' comp claims.
-Benefits are usually based on declared coverage elections made when purchasing your policy.
-Tax documentation may support a claim but doesn't override your policy terms.
+Your tax returns don't automatically prove your lost wages for workers' comp.
+Benefits are usually based on declared coverage elections made when you purchased your policy.
+Tax documentation may support a claim but doesn't override policy terms.

-Many contractors choose the lowest coverage level to minimize premium costs.
-When injured, they discover their benefits are calculated on this low amount—not their actual (higher) income.
-You cannot increase your coverage retroactively after an injury.
+Plenty of contractors pick the lowest coverage level to keep premiums down.
+Then they get hurt and discover their benefits are calculated on that low amount—not their actual (higher) income.
+You can't bump up your coverage retroactively after an injury.

 Workers' compensation benefits typically replace only 60-70% of covered wages, subject to state maximums.
 The National Academy of Social Insurance reports that temporary disability benefits account for approximately 25-30% of the $100.1 billion in total workers' compensation benefits paid in 2020.
-Plan accordingly—you won't receive dollar-for-dollar replacement.
+You won't get dollar-for-dollar replacement.

 Using Net Income Instead of Gross

 Some contractors mistakenly use their net self-employment income (after all deductions) when gross income or elected coverage should apply.
-This significantly undervalues their AWW calculation.
+This significantly undervalues their AWW.

 Frequently Asked Questions